 Derivative of a Function

-The process of taking this limit is known as differentiation.
+The process of computing this limit is called differentiation.

 Example